ShaheenHossain/eagle-12.1/doc/reference/javascript_reference.rst

 Assets Management
 =================

-Managing assets in Eagle ERP is not as straightforward as it is in some other apps.
+Managing assets in Eagle is not as straightforward as it is in some other apps.
 One of the reason is that we have a variety of situations where some, but not all the assets are required.
 For example, the needs of the web client, the point of sale, the website or even the mobile application are different.
 Also, some